128keaton/brilliantstuff/content/failure/ercf.md

 ---
-title: "ERCF "
+title: "ERCF Failures"
 date: 2022-11-04T14:17:44-05:00
 layout: single
-cover: img/failures/ercf.jpg
+cover: img/failures/ercf
+description: "A catalog of our favorite failured related to the ERCF mod"
 categories:
 - failure
 ---